mfikes/bocko-canvas/README.md

 (require '[bocko.core :refer [color plot scrn hlin vlin clear *color*]])
 ```

-Now you can use Bocko, plotting in your simulator or on your device.
+Now you can use Bocko, plotting into your canvas.

 ```
 cljs.user=> (color :pink)